Dymphna Clark Memorial Lecture

-The Dymphna Clark Memorial Lecture is presented in honour of Dymphna Clark, an Australian linguist and educator, and wife of historian Manning Clark.
+The Dymphna Clark Memorial Lecture is an Australian lecture series presented in honour of Dymphna Clark, an Australian linguist and educator, and wife of historian Manning Clark.

+History

-The first Dymphna Clark Memorial Lecture was presented on 2 March 2002 at Manning Clark House in Canberra, Australia by Dymphna’s granddaughter, Anna Clark.
+The first Dymphna Clark Memorial Lecture was presented on 2 March 2002 at Manning Clark House in Canberra, Australia by Dymphna's granddaughter, Anna Clark.
 The following year Dymphna's daughter, Katerina Clark gave the presentation.
-Held annually from its inception until 2014, it is now presented every two years.
+It was presented annually from its inception until 2014, it and then every two years until 2022, and then in 2025.